-This debut novel won a Commonwealth Writers' Prize and selected for CBC's Canada Reads.
-Frances Itani states the novel is about love and hope, despite loss, sickness, war and devestation.
+This debut novel won a Commonwealth Writers' Prize and was selected for CBC's Canada Reads.
+Frances Itani states the novel is about love and hope, despite loss, sickness, war and devastation.

-Excellent research provides insights into the world of the deaf, their struggles to be accepted as human beings equally as capable of contributing as those who can hear.
-The story effectively shows how Grania is able to live independently and should give hope to others who are disabled or who want to facilitate independance for those they love.
-Very descriptive of small town Canada in the early 1900's, and in Europe in WW1.
+Excellent research provides insights into the world of the deaf, and their struggles to be accepted as human beings equally as capable of contributing as those who can hear.
+The story effectively shows how Grania is able to live independently and should give hope to others who are disabled or who want to facilitate independence for those they love.
+Very descriptive of small-town Canada in the early 1900s, and in Europe in WW1.

 Grania's character and her relationships are well developed, showing both strengths and weaknesses.
 Excellent depiction of deaf culture.

 Extensive details of the setting, culture, illnesses, minor characters, and the war slowed the pace of the action and made the book longer than necessary for the plot.